 Equipment

-- Square baking tin: The best size of tin for this flapjack recipe is 8x8-inches.
-Using this size of tin ensures that the baking time and temperature stay the correct.
-If you want to use a larger tin, you can increase the ingredient quantities using my cake pan converter calculator.
+- Square baking tin: The best size of tin for this flapjack recipe is 8x8 inches.
+Using this size of tin ensures that the baking time and temperature stay correct.
+If you want to use a larger tin, you can increase the ingredient quantities using my cake pan calculator.
 They'll likely take a bit longer to bake but you'll know they're done when they're golden brown at the edges.

 - Kitchen scales: Please use a scale and measure in grams for this recipe.
 I haven't included imperial measurements because they're usually not accurate enough for baking.